Spectrally-pure optical serrodyne modulation for continuously-tunable laser offset locking: Measurements

 To better understand our observations we explored two models.
-The first was to gauge the impact of finite AWG sampling frequency $f_{s}$ on the sawtooth ramp.
+The first model we call the \textit{Finite Sampling model}, which gauges the impact of finite AWG sampling frequency $f_{s}$.
 This model samples an ideal sawtooth wave of frequency $f_{m}$ at a sampling rate $f_{s}$ and interpolates between these samples to produce the modulation waveform.
 We assume the DAC analog front end permits full-scale voltage swings in the interval $1/f_{s}$.
+This model differs from an ideal sawtooth in two ways: there is a nonzero reset time between consecutive ramps, set by the period between samples, and a reset may begin just before or just after having ramped $2\pi$ in phase.
+The former feature is the primary limiter on performance here.
 To achieve a conversion loss $<1\text{ dB}$ or suppression $>15\text{ dB}$, $f_{m}/f_{s}<0.11$ is required.
-It's clear from measured performance that finite AWG sampling frequency didn't limit our OFO (Fig. \ref{fig:OFO-combined-performance}).
+The dotted lines in Figure \ref{fig:OFO-combined-performance} show the calculated performance of the Finite Sampling model.
+It's clear from measured performance that finite AWG sampling frequency didn't limit our OFO.

-Next we considered the contribution of RF pipeline imperfections.
+Our second model, which we call the \textit{RF Pipeline model}, considers the contribution of RF pipeline imperfections.
 We used a $50\text{ GSPS}$ oscilloscope (Tektronix DSA72004B) to characterize the transfer function of the amplifier.
 We combined this with manufacturer's factory test data for the EOM to estimate the overall DAC-to-optical transfer function $T_{\text{DTO}}$ (shown in Figure \ref{fig:Measured-RF-to-optical-transfer}), which maps the signal present at the DAC output (in the frequency domain) to the induced phase modulation at the EOM (in the frequency domain).

-We then numerically calculate the RF-pipeline-limited OFO performance\@.
-Let $\boldsymbol{S}$ be a computer-generated sampling-frequency-limited sawtooth waveform with unit amplitude, ramp frequency $f_{m}$, and sample frequency $f_{s}=9.85\text{ GSPS}$.
+We then numerically calculate the RF-pipeline-limited OFO performance.
+Let $\bm{S}$ be a computer-generated sampling-frequency-limited sawtooth waveform with unit amplitude, ramp frequency $f_{m}$, and sample frequency $f_{s}=9.85\text{ GSPS}$.
 Writing the E-field of the modulated light in phasor notation and isolating it's dependence on the phase modulation, we can extract the expected performance from the spectrum

 where